omkar932/user-dashboard/README.md

-# React User Dashboard (Technical Assessment)
+# React User Dashboard

-This project is a simple user dashboard built as part of a technical assessment.
+This project is a simple user dashboard.
 It demonstrates the use of React with TypeScript, fake API integration, clean component structure, and basic UI state management.

 ---